-View National Register Historic Districts in Ipswich.
+View a slideshow of all 59 First Period houses in Ipswich.
 The Ipswich APD includes properties in four neighborhoods listed in the National Register of Historic Places.

 APD Powers and Duties: The Commission shall exercise its powers in administering and regulating the new construction and demolition of buildings within the Architectural Preservation District as set forth under the procedures and criteria established in this bylaw.
 No building within the Architectural Preservation District constructed before 1900 shall be demolished without consent of the APD Commission.
 No building shall be constructed or substantially altered within the APD (substantial alteration is defined in the bylaw) until it has received a Certificate to Alter from the Commission.